 Quinoa is the main ingredient in this recipe.
-Quinoa dosa batter ratio has no strict rules and depends on your affordability.
-Quinoa is little pricy than regular grains.
-But spending for these grains worth its value.
+The Quinoa dosa batter ratio has no strict rules and depends on your affordability.
+Quinoa is a little pricy than regular grains.

 Adding rice is to make Quinoa dosa is to make even stiff and crispy.
-But this is optional, quinoa dosa without adding rice can also be made.
+But this is optional; quinoa dosa can also be made without adding rice.

 Another essential ingredient here is fenugreek seeds.
 This item is responsible for adding the robust flavor and the color.
-These not only brings color and taste but also works as an excellent body coolant.
+These bring color and taste and work as an excellent body coolant.

 These healthy quinoa dosas are best to eat when they are made fresh.
-It is not a wise idea to save after the dosas are made.
-So I strongly advise to made just before eating.
+It is not a wise idea to save after the dosas are completed.
+So I strongly advise making it just before eating.

-But the batter can be made well in advance and can be stored in the refrigerator for about a week.
+But the batter can be made well in advance and stored in the refrigerator for about a week.

 Quinoa Dosa Recipe (Fermented Crepe)

-- For quinoa dosa batter recipe, Soak Quinoa, rice, urad dal and methi seeds together for 4-6 hours.
+- Rinse and soak quinoa, rice, urad dal, and fenugreek seeds together for 4-6 hours.

-- Heat griddle or dosa pan and spread evenly 1/2 cup of batter on to the pan.
-Drizzle a tsp of cooking oil, to the dosa/ crepe crispier.
+- Heat griddle or dosa pan over medium heat.
+And spread evenly ⅓ cup of batter on to the pan in a circular motion.

-1. Serve them as breakfast And can also be served for dinner.
+1. Serve them as breakfast.
+It can also be served for dinner.